How Many Quarts Is 48 Oz? The Kitchen Conversion That Actually Makes Sense

 Fluid Ounces vs. Weight Ounces

 Before we go further, let’s clear up a common mix-up.
-But weight ounces measure mass—how heavy something is.
 Fluid ounces measure volume—how much space something takes up.
+Weight ounces measure mass—how heavy something is.
+That's why there are two types of ounces: fluid ounces and weight ounces.
 So don’t go weighing your soup and expecting it to equal a quart.
-There are two types of ounces: fluid ounces and weight ounces.
-Practically speaking, you’re dealing with fluid ounces here, because quarts are all about volume.
+You’re dealing with fluid ounces here, because quarts are all about volume.
 That’s a rookie mistake.

 U.S. Quarts vs. Imperial Quarts